porelli/firefox-sync/README.md

 ## Server setup

-1. clone this repositoy
+1. clone this repository
 1. run `./prepare_environment.sh` to automatically prepare your `.env` file and conf examples according with your variables
 1. setup your reverse proxy server
     1. if you use nginx, check the [syncstorage-rs.conf](/config/nginx/syncstorage-rs.conf) as example
 1. start docker compose: `docker compose up`
 1. OPTIONAL: Install the systemd service (see [firefox-sync.service](/config/systemd/syncstorage-rs.service)) and enable it
-    - all the containers are alredy set to restart automatically; stopping Docker (for example when you shutdown your computer) will automatically stop all the services gracefully and restart them once Docker is starting again
+    - all the containers are already set to restart automatically; stopping Docker (for example when you shutdown your computer) will automatically stop all the services gracefully and restart them once Docker is starting again

 ## Firefox setup